KhadijaZahir/fil-rouge_ecommerce/README.md

 # fil-rouge_ecommerce
-it's an end of studies projects (fil rouge), exactly an ecommerce web app for a HYK store
+it's an end of studies projects (fil rouge), exactly an ecommerce web app for a jewellery store, named HYK